-The novel depicts three months in the life of a 26-year-old former high-school basketball player named Harry "Rabbit" Angstrom, who is trapped in a loveless marriage and a boring sales job, and his attempts to escape the constraints of his life.
+The novel depicts three months in the life of Harry "Rabbit" Angstrom, a 26-year-old former high-school basketball player from Brewer, Pennsylvania who is trapped in a loveless marriage and a boring sales job, and his attempts to escape the constraints of his life.

-Rabbit, Run contains examples of
+Rabbit, Run contains examples of:

 - Everytown, America: Deconstructed.
 As Updike noted, "My subject is the American Protestant small-town middle class.
 I like middles.
 It is in middles that extremes clash, where ambiguity restlessly rules."

 - Glory Days: Harry is a former basketball star who peaked in high school.
 Eight years on, he still can't stop hanging out with his old coach and reminiscing about his glory days.